balaji-pulivarthi/RAG-chatbot/README.md

 ![Security](https://img.shields.io/badge/Security-RBAC%20%2B%20JWT-red)

 ## 📌 Project Overview
 This project is an internal **Question-Answering Bot** designed for secure corporate environments.
-It uses **Retrieval-Augmented Generation (RAG)** to answer employee queries based on internal documents (PDFs, Markdown, CSVs).
+It uses **Retrieval-Augmented Generation (RAG)** to answer employee queries based on internal documents and enforces role-based access restrictions.

 Crucially, it implements **Role-Based Access Control (RBAC)** to ensure employees only access data permitted for their department.
-For example, a Finance user can access financial reports, but cannot access HR salary data.
+For example, a Finance user can access financial reports, but cannot access HR documents.

 ---